mjt91/mjt91.github.io/_posts/2024-03-22-my-obsidian-workflow.md

 I am yet to make use of it properly.
 I think I will leave it installed to someday finally find the time to make proper use of it.

+### Image Context Menus
+Link: [obsidian-image-context-menus (github)][obsidian-image-context-menus]

+I found that for my workflow I am stronly relying on images.
+Be it a screenshot from a paper, video or presentation.
+Sometimes I need to share some images with my peers.

+Unfortunatley, Obsidian handles this not very nicely.
+All files I add will be saved to a dedicated _Files_ folder (this can be set in settings).
+When I need to send an image ad-hoc I always needed perform the following steps:

+1. find the image
+2. jump to the source (my Obsidian Files folder in the navigation)
+3. Right click the image
+4. Show in system explorer
+5. Open in Windows Image viewer
+6. Right click copy
+7. Paste it into chat window / email

+How horribly slow...

+After looking around a bit I found [many more people face][copy-image-forum-post-1] [the same problem][copy-image-forum-post-2].
+I those threads a real hero came forward and linked to a community plugin solving this problem: [obsidian-image-context-menus (github)][obsidian-image-context-menus]
+This plugin adds a small right-click-copy-to-clipboard functionality, that allows me to quickly share this image.

 ## Resources
 A collection of resources that helps me to refine my zettelkasten system incrementally.